USMNT Power Rankings: Who will make the 2026 World Cup squad?

 The 2022 World Cup is now over, thankfully for Reyna, who has become quite a controversial figure in the months since.

-Hopefully, he'll be able to remind people of that soon as the 20-year-old midfielder remains arguably the USMNT's most promising prospect, and that's saying something.
+Hopefully, he'll be able to remind people of who he is as a player as the season goes on as the 20-year-old midfielder remains arguably the USMNT's most promising prospect, and that's saying something.

 Like Tim Ream, Robinson has played a key role in a spectacular Fulham season but, unlike Ream, he'll almost certainly be at the World Cup in 2026.

 Robinson remains the USMNT's best left-back and, overall, had a good World Cup in Qatar.
 The defender is just 25 now, meaning he will be in his prime when the next World Cup rolls around, which is good news for the U.S.